danielschwartz85/maccabi-toothy-tooth/README.md

 npx maccabi-toothy-tooth
 ```

-1. Select city:
+1. Select city

     ![CLI Example](./cli1.png)

-2. Select the number of days and that's it!:
+2. Select the number of days and that's it!

     ![CLI Example](./cli2.png)